ajschumacher/ajschumacher.github.io/20151206-how_to_eat_computers/index.md

 # How to Eat Computers

 *A ten-minute talk about “my experiences with computer science” for [Hour of Code](https://hourofcode.com/).
-Given for first, second, and third-graders at the [Léman Manhattan Preparatory School](http://www.lemanmanhattan.org/)'s “[Lower School](http://www.lemanmanhattan.org/academics/lower)” on Friday December 4, 2015, and for seventh and eighth-graders at [NYC MS 113 Ronald Edmonds Learning Center](http://schools.nyc.gov/SchoolPortals/13/K113/) on Tuesday December 8. ([slides](big.html))*
+Given for first, second, and third-graders at the [Léman Manhattan Preparatory School](http://www.lemanmanhattan.org/)'s [Lower School](http://www.lemanmanhattan.org/academics/lower) on Friday December 4, 2015, and for seventh and eighth-graders at [NYC MS 113 Ronald Edmonds Learning Center](http://schools.nyc.gov/SchoolPortals/13/K113/) on Tuesday December 8. ([slides](big.html))*

 I started with a cute demo of the `say` functionality at the Mac command line.
 It's much easier to get the computer to `say hello` than it used to be!